CDSLab/VirtualSensor/WindMill/README.md

 * In the debug panel on the right, you would start seeing the Speed, Direction and Time data coming from __Virtual Sensor__.
 * Go back to the DashDB console and validate the records being inserted into the table we created.

+## 5. Time to see the results.
+* Open a new tab.
+Log on to "Your App name".mybluemix.net/app
+* You will app as shown below.
+The wind turbine is changing its direction as of wind is changing.